rgonomic/rgo/README.md

 Currently the extraction of type identities is weaker than it should be.
 This will be improved.

+Data exchange between R and Go depends on Cgo calls and so is not free.
+The exact performance impact depends on the type due to R's baroque type system and its implementation; briefly though, R vectors that have a direct correspondence with Go scalar types or slices will perform the best (`integer` and `int32`/`uint32`, `double` and `float64`, `complex` and `complex128`, and `raw` and `uint8`).
+To check the likely performance of data exchange, look at the generated Go code in the `src/rgo` directory of the package you are building.
+The generated code is intended to be reasonably human readable.

 ## Input parameter mutation